 - Is validated and verified by qualified third parties.

-- Is certified to a recognized standard, which in North America would include the American Carbon Registry (ACR), BC offset registry, and the more internationally recognized Gold Standard and VCS.
+- Is certified to a recognized standard, which in North America would include Canadian federal (under development), state, and provincial-level compliance offset registries (e.g., Alberta Emissions Offset Registry), Climate Action Reserve (CAR), American Carbon Registry (ACR), Gold Standard, and Verra.

 There is always an expiry date to protocols, and the Alberta conservation cropping program is ending on December 31, 2021.
 With the program ending, we are unable to sign up any new landowners into the program.